dulayjm/PyTorch-Psychophysics-Learning/README.md

 - `sigma_dataset.csv`
 - `OmniglotReactionTimeDataset` class

 The first subfolders are all of the raw images that are needed for the usage of the class.
 The `real` subfolder is a subset of 100 classes from the full Omniglot Dataset.
-The `fake` folder are DCGAN generated approximations of the each of the same classes from the first folder.
+The `fake` folder are DCGAN generated approximations of each of the same classes from the first folder.
 The generative images were used as a form of data augmentation to increase intraclass variance exposure to human subjects on the psychophysical experiments in the past.
 The data loader will load images from both.

 The csv file is simply a reference structure of the data folder to load more easily.
 Each consists of the two paired images used in a given task, as well as the reaction time on the task and mean accuracy per the real label.